0xb0rn3/cerberus/README.md

 **🔒 Stay Anonymous, Stay Secure**

-*Cerberus - Guardian of Your Digital Privacy*
+*Cerberus v2.1.0 - Guardian of Your Digital Privacy with Intelligent Self-Healing*

 </div>